usnistgov/800-63-3/sp800-63c/sec5_strength.md

 Assertions MAY include other additional identity attributes.
 See sec.
 6 for privacy requirements on presenting attributes in assertions.
 The RP MAY fetch additional identity attributes from the IdP in a separate transaction using an authorization credential issued along side the assertion.

 Although details vary based on the exact federation protocol in use, an assertion SHOULD be used only to represent a single log-in event at the RP.
 After the RP consumes the assertion, [session management](sp800-63b.html#sec7) at the RP comes into play and the assertion is no longer used directly.
+The expiration of the assertion SHALL NOT represent the expiration of the session at the RP.

 ### 5.1.
 Assertion possession category